13 Best Employee Onboarding Software Tools in 2026

 What Is Employee Onboarding Software?

 The goal is consistency: every new hire follows the same process, nothing slips through the cracks, and managers see exactly where each person stands.
-Most platforms include preboarding workflows, document e-signatures, task assignments, and integrations with payroll and HRIS systems.
+Most platforms include preboarding workflows, document e-signatures, task assignments, and integrations with payroll and the top HRIS platforms.

 The Best Employee Onboarding Software: Quick Comparison